 So I essentially staved my craving off for weeks until I was feeling better, feeling enough energy to cook, not offended by the mere presence of the garbage can next to me in the kitchen.
 And I made the best damn Whole30 coconut shrimp in the world.
 And yeah, I haven’t probably tasted every single Whole30 coconut shrimp recipe out there, but I can say with confidence that this is the one, y’all.

 I was worried, in fact, that the coconut wouldn’t stick right or coat everything in a crispy, coconutty shell.
-That the sauce would be too orangey, not grounded and a bit spicy like the stuff at Outback.
+That the sauce would be too orangey, not grounded and a bit spicy, kinda like the stuff at Outback.
 What I should’ve been worrked about, really, was that my neighbors would wonder just what in the world was going on when we were eating these.

 Groans and moans the entire time, that ohmygahhhhh this is amazing.
 Ohhhhhhh honey this is so good.
 Holy moooooly I am amazing.

 These Whole30 coconut shrimp with orange sauce?
 Yeah, they’re that damn good.

 The coconut shell is crispy and somehow takes on the form of a batter with just a couple ingredients.
 They’re easy to fry up and the coconut sticks well.
 The sauce is, again, just a few ingredients and shockingly good.
 The shrimp cook quickly and are so tender yet so, so full of flavor.
 I might even make the claim that this Whole30 coconut shrimp recipe is one of my best ever.